Dev-Communitech/.github/README.md

 - Sometimes it is best to pause from commenting or reacting immediately to feedback/constructive criticism.
 - We will make mistakes.
 When others are not at their best, we should reach out, offer support, and seek to understand.
 When you are at fault, listen, and ask how you can make things right.

-### What are the expectations of Community Leaders and Members?
+### :guardsman: What are the expectations of Community Leaders and Members?

 Dev Communitech does not tolerate any behavior that is degrading to any individual in any form.
 This summary of Communitis minimum expectations is intended to provide individuals considering participation in the Student Ambassadors Program and the public with the standards of what is not accepted as values within our community include the following (without limitation):